oeg-upm/tada-gam/README.md

 # tada-gam
-A scalable version of tada entity.
+A scalable version of tada entity using the MapReduce framework

 # Usage
 To use this tool, we need to talk with the `captain.py`.
 It manages the